grscheller/scheller-linux-archive/grok/Python/packaging_example/README.md

 ### Arch Linux

-On Arch, the system Python is up to date.
+On Arch, the system Python is probably kept more up to date than anything I would manual manage.

 ```
    $ sudo pacman -S python-pipenv